mkonda/repsheet/README.md

 Repsheet works by inspecting requests as they come into the web server and storing that activity in Redis.
 It does this in two ways.

-First, when a request comes in, the IP is checked to see if it is a member of the `repsheet` set.
-If it is, it acts on that information based on the configuration set.
+First, when a request comes in, the IP is checked to see if it has been flagged by Repsheet.
+If it has, it acts on that information based on the configuration set.
 If `RepsheetAction` is set to `Block`, Repsheet instructs Apache to return a 403.
 If `RepsheetAction` is set to `Notify`, then Repsheet will log to the Apache logs that the IP was found on the repsheet but no action was taken.
 Repsheet will then add the header `X-Repsheet: true` to the request to make downstream applications aware that the request is from a known bad source.
-Next, the the following details are recorded in Redis under a list that keys off of the IP address:
+Next, if the `RepsheetRecorder` directive is set to `On`, the the following details are recorded in Redis list using the key `<ip>:requests`

 * Timestamp
 * User Agent